The Many Benefits of Recycling and Re-filtering Your Water

 A lot of energy is required to produce clean water and get it to your home.
 When you recycle your water, you cut down on your water use and therefore the energy necessary to produce more water for your needs.
 Some water recycling systems go even further to save energy, capturing the heat from your shower and sink water to be used in your home heating system.

 Humans are not the only creatures that need water to live.
 Every plant and animal, every ecosystem requires water to function in some capacity.
 As human populations have grown and our demand for water has increased, we have been using more and more of this life-giving resource.
-Not only do we use a large portion of the available freshwater, we discharge our wastewater back into the environment where it can cause considerable damage.
+Not only do we use a large portion of the available freshwater, but we also discharge our wastewater back into the environment where it can cause considerable damage.

 By recycling your water, you lessen your impact on the environment.
-You produce far less wastewater, and require much less fresh water because you use virtually every drop that comes through your home.
+You produce far less wastewater and require much less freshwater because you use virtually every drop that comes through your home.

 Water recycling helps the environment by:

 - Decreasing diversion of water from sensitive ecosystems

 - Decreasing discharge of contaminated wastewater to sensitive water bodies